 - Working with the media.

-Many professionals in the field receive ad hoc training on various topics related to sexuality and coupledom.
-Still, many colleagues who studied marriage and family therapy in the U.S. and Canada feel their training in sexual function and dysfunctions is rather limited.
+Many professionals in the field of mental health and coaching programs receive ad hoc training on various topics related to relationships, sexuality and coupledom.
+Upon facing clients, quite a number of colleagues feel their training in couples therapy and sexual function and dysfunctions is rather limited.

 And while professionals may feel somewhat knowledgeable, they may still not be sure how much they know or how much they don’t.
 This gap may only become apparent when they are faced with a new client, or a situation that they have not faces before.
 This training is designed so professionals can acquire skills to practice with confidence.

-H.A.T. embodies the multiple roles professionals take on when working with clients.
+H.A.T. embodies the multiple roles professionals take on when working with clients (various hats we wear).
 These roles often complement each other, so much so that professionals may not even notice as they shift from one to another.
 However, being intentional about the role one opts to take informs one’s inquiries around an issue, how one approaches it, and what one offer to their clients.
 This ensures that professionals holistically address different dimensions of assessments, diagnosis, and treatment of sexuality and relationship issues.